japila-books/apache-spark-internals/docs/executor/CoarseGrainedExecutorBackend.md

 NOTE: CoarseGrainedExecutorBackend acts as a proxy between the driver and the managed single <<executor, executor>> and merely re-packages `LaunchTask` payload (as serialized `data`) to pass it along for execution.

-`LaunchTask` first link:spark-scheduler-TaskDescription.adoc#decode[decodes `TaskDescription` from `data`].
+`LaunchTask` first spark-scheduler-TaskDescription.md#decode[decodes `TaskDescription` from `data`].
 You should see the following INFO message in the logs:

 ```
 INFO CoarseGrainedExecutorBackend: Got assigned task [id]
 ```

-`LaunchTask` then xref:executor:Executor.adoc#launchTask[launches the task on the executor] (passing itself as the owning xref:executor:ExecutorBackend.adoc[] and decoded xref:scheduler:spark-scheduler-TaskDescription.adoc[TaskDescription]).
+`LaunchTask` then executor:Executor.md#launchTask[launches the task on the executor] (passing itself as the owning executor:ExecutorBackend.md[] and decoded scheduler:spark-scheduler-TaskDescription.md[TaskDescription]).

 If <<executor, executor>> is not available, `LaunchTask` <<exitExecutor, terminates CoarseGrainedExecutorBackend>> with the error code `1` and `ExecutorLossReason` with the following message: